-Fertility New Zealand is a support network for people experiencing infertility.
+Fertility NZ is a registered Charity which supports NZers with infertility.
 They are active advocates and spokespeople on key fertility issues in New Zealand, and connecting with them is a great way to interact with other people who are also going through a fertility journey.
 They also provide support groups throughout New Zealand.
 For more information, visit their website – www.fertilitynz.org.nz

 Tips for supporting someone through fertility treatment

 Here are some simple ways to show support and care for a partner undergoing fertility treatment:

 - Offer to help with injections and reminders.

 - Come to as many appointments and scans as reasonably possible.

 - Respect their privacy in regards to treatment – perhaps decide who you are going to tell and what you are going to tell them before treatment starts.